 Many elderly Filipinos, especially those who were already born before or during the World War II, are very good at speaking the English language.
-Several people often tell me that when one had reached Grade 2 back then, they could speak fluent English already.
+Several people often tell me that when one had reached Grade 2 back then, they could already speak in the English language with fluency.

 The only thing that needs to be improved though is their accent and pronunciation.
 On this blog, you’ll find some of the most commonly mispronounced words by Filipinos.